-Cal State LA's Campus Sustainability Committee (CSC) was created in 2016 in order to promote collaboration among faculty, students, and staff in the adoption of best practices, policies, projects and technologies to improve the environmental, social, and economic sustainability of the campus community.
+Cal State LA's Campus Sustainability Committee (CSC) promotes collaboration among faculty, students, and staff in the adoption of best practices, policies, projects and technologies to improve the environmental, social, and economic sustainability of the campus community.
 The CSC serves in an advisory capacity to the President, and is charged with 1) educating and engaging campus stakeholders and external partners on sustainability issues, 2) integrating sustainability into campus policies and procedures, and 3) facilitating communication of initiatives, strategic plans, assessments, and updates on campus sustainability efforts, both internally and externally.
 To learn more about Cal State LA's Campus Sustainability Committee, see Administrative Procedure 428.

 CSU Sustainability Policy

-Cal State LA is committed to achieving the zero waste goals of the California State University Sustainability Policy, which are 1) to reduce solid waste disposal by 50% by 2016, 2) reduce solid waste disposal by 80% by 2020, and 3) move to zero waste.
-In 2016, Cal State LA surpassed the first goal with a 63% diversion rate and created the Cal State LA Zero Waste Plan to achieve the following two zero waste goals: 90% waste diversion by 2026 and move towards zero waste by 2036.
-California State University defines zero waste as managing products, services, and processes to systematically avoid and eliminate the volume of waste and materials, conserve and recover all resources, and not burn or bury them.
+Cal State LA is committed to achieving the zero waste goals of the California State University Sustainability Policy, which are 1) to reduce landfill bound waste to 50% by 2030, 2) divert at least 80% from landfill by 2040, and 3) move toward zero waste.
+In 2016, Cal State LA surpassed the first goal with a 63% diversion rate and created the Cal State LA Zero Waste Plan to achieve the more ambitious zero waste goals of 90% waste diversion by 2026 and to move towards zero waste by 2036.
 Zero waste maximizes recycling, minimizes waste, reduces consumption, and ensures that products are made to be reused or recycled back into nature or the marketplace.
-To learn more about the university's zero waste program, visit the Zero Waste website.
+To learn more about the University's zero waste program, visit the Zero Waste website.

 Questions?
-Please contact Brad Haydel, Energy & Sustainability Manager
+Contact Brad Haydel, Energy & Sustainability Manager, Cal State LA.